Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

 Germany is one of the most popular university destination countries in Europe.
 The country’s unbeatable combination of world-class universities and a tuition-free public university system make it the first choice for many international students.
-As a result, Germany has surpassed its goal of hosting 350,000 international students by 2020 – three years earlier than expected.
+As a result, Germany surpassed its goal of hosting 350,000 international students by 2020 three years earlier than expected.

 German higher education institutions are divided between universities, applied science universities, and colleges of art music or film, resulting in an impressive choice of programmes.
+Out of over 1600 international Bachelor’s and Master’s degree programmes listed by DAAD (Deutscher Akademischer Austauschdienst / German Academic Exchange Service) for the academic year 2021-22, over 1300 are taught in English only.

-Students applying with the Cambridge AICE Diploma still need to meet their chosen university's general entry requirements.
+Students applying with the Cambridge AICE Diploma need to meet their chosen university's general entry requirements.
 When submitting evidence of achievement, students must take care to submit their Cambridge International AS & A Level certificates and not just their Cambridge AICE Diploma certificate on its own.
 Cambridge International AS & A Level certificates are essential as they report the subjects taken and the grades achieved in that particular exam series.